 b) the g.3gpp.icsi-ref media feature tag containing the value of "urn:urn-7:3gpp-service.ims.icsi.mcdata.fd".

-NOTE: If the MCData client logs off from the MCData service but the MCData UE remains registered the MCData UE performs a re-registration as specified in 3GPP TS 24.229 [5] without the supported g.3gpp.mcdata media feature tags and the g.3gpp.icsi-ref media feature tag containing the supported MCData service ICSIs in the Contact header field of the SIP REGISTER request.
+NOTE: If the MCData client logs off from the MCData service but the MCData UE remains registered, the MCData UE performs a re-registration, as specified in 3GPP TS 24.229 [5], without the supported g.3gpp.mcdata media feature tags and the g.3gpp.icsi-ref media feature tag containing the supported MCData service ICSIs in the Contact header field of the SIP REGISTER request.